LINHYYY/Mr.Dave/README_en.md

+This is a link to the kaggle notebook for dataset processing and model training  [Multi-classification emotion recognition task (kaggle.com)](https://www.kaggle.com/code/hengyulling/multi-classification-emotion-recognition-task)

 In the process of model training and evaluation, the best model files are saved by using dump() of the joblib library.

 ![](resources/78906.png)